Mayankm96/airsim_img_publisher/README.md

 * Changed the names of topics that are published
 * Added publishing of normals and segmentation images as well
 * Script added to fly the drone in lawn-mower surveillance pattern
+* Added separate node to publish stereo camera images only

 ## Installation